liujiawen-jpg/BrainBMT/README.md

 # This is an executable code implementation of the paper BrainBMT: Geometric Deep Learning for Clinical Subtyping via Multi-batch Brain Network Fusion.
+## The simulation dataset can be got in https://github.com/liujiawen-jpg/simulated-SPD-data/tree/main.
-## For running our code, you can see the toy example : BrainBMT/simulated_2.ipynb
+## For a demonstration of our code, you can refer to the toy example in: BrainBMT/simulated_1.ipynb.